|

 毛敏仲 1

-琴史續 #20 2 His style of qin?3 |
+His style of qin?3

-Mao Minzhong, one of the most famous of all qin masters, lived among a group of qin enthusiasts in Hangzhou at the end of the Southern Song Dynasty (13th c.)
-Together with Xu Tianmin, Mao was a student of Liu Zhifang and a house guest of (and/or qin master for) of Yang Zuan, who apparently to a certain extent directed their work.
+4 but lived in Hangzhou among a group of qin enthusiasts at the end of the Southern Song Dynasty (13th c.).
+Together with Xu Tianmin, Mao was a student of Liu Zhifang and a house guest5 of (and/or qin master for) of Yang Zuan, who apparently to a certain extent directed their work.
 Xu is known as a teacher who in particular passed on pieces of the Zhejiang school in the shang mode (see Shenpin Shang Yi).
 Mao, who had his basis in the Jiangxi style, after learning the Zhejiang style from Xu, became a famous creator of many new pieces.

 It is said that after the fall of the Song dynasty Mao was summoned to the new capital, Beijing, where he spent his remaining years.
-For this see Yu Hui Tushan: originally composed as a protest against the northern invaders, he later renamed it Shangguo Guanguang while preparing to play it for Kublai Khan.
+For this see Yu Hui Tushan: originally created as a protest against the northern invaders, he later renamed it Shangguo Guanguang while preparing to play it for Kublai Khan.

 Shen Qi Mi Pu attributes the following melodies directly to Mao Minzhong: